QMCPACK/qmcpack/nexus/docs/code-style.rst

 At the user interfaces (i.e. ``generate_*``) liberally check input and use one of Nexus's errors, such as :py:exc:`~.NexusError`.

 Make limited use of ``try-except``.
-Only use if you know exactly what the error is and how to fix it.
+Only use if you know exactly what the error is and how to fix it and generally only covering small/localized sections of code (e.g. not on top of deeply nested function call trees)

 Allow the code to error out to reveal the actual problem (``try-except`` can mask it).